pplancq/dev-tools/packages/react-template/src/ui/README.md

 import PageTemplate from '@Front/ui/templates/PageTemplate';

 export const MyComponent = () => {
-  return (
-    <PageTemplate
-      topBar={<div>TopBar</div>}
-      body={<div>Boby</div>}
-      footer={<div>Footer</div>}
-    />
-  );
-}
+  return <PageTemplate topBar={<div>TopBar</div>} body={<div>Boby</div>} footer={<div>Footer</div>} />;
+};
 ```

 The "PageTemplate" component is a template because it incorporates the "Header" organism and other elements to create a complete page.

 ## <span id="best-practice">🎖️ Best Practice</span>

 When incorporating external component libraries, it is recommended to adhere to the following best practices for the organization of UI components:

 #### - Export Components via the `ui` Directory

 Always export UI components from the `ui` directory, even if they are sourced from an external component library.

 This practice serves as a central point for managing component exports and facilitates handling bugs or breaking changes.

 #### - Centralized Component Management

 By exporting components through the ui directory, you establish a centralized location for managing changes or addressing issues related to external components.

 In the event of a bug or breaking change, modifications can be made at a single location, preventing the need to update multiple parts of the codebase.

 This approach contributes to better maintainability and ensures that updates to external components are efficiently managed.

 ---

-***By adopting this practice, you create a clear separation between your custom components and external components, simplifying maintenance and reducing the impact of changes from external dependencies.***
+**_By adopting this practice, you create a clear separation between your custom components and external components, simplifying maintenance and reducing the impact of changes from external dependencies._**